> Peter Bellamy > Songs > Our Fathers of Old

 Our Fathers of Old

 Our Fathers of Old is a poem from Rudyard Kipling's book Rewards and Fairies.
 Peter Bellamy sang it on his first album of songs set to Kipling's poems, Oak, Ash & Thorn.
-He commented in the album's sleeve notes:
+He noted:

 Our Fathers of Old comes from A Doctor of Medicine, in which the astrologer and herbalist Culpepper tells how his knowledge of the occult helped him cure the plagure in Dan and Una's village during the Civil War between King and Parliament.
 The Limerick Rake lent a little of itself to the tune.